visgl/luma.gl/docs/api-reference/webgl/query.md

 return {Query} - returns itself, to enable chaining of calls.

-### getTimestamp

-Generates a GPU time stamp when the GPU instruction stream reaches this instruction.
-To measure time deltas, two timestamp queries are needed.

-return {Query} - returns itself, to enable chaining of calls.

-Remarks:
-* timestamp() queries may not be available even when the timer query extension is.
-See Query.isSupported() flags.
-* Triggering a new query when a Query is already tracking an unresolved query causes that query to be cancelled.

-### cancel

-Cancels a pending query
-Note - Cancel's the promise and calls end on the current query if needed.

-return {Query} - returns itself, to enable chaining of calls.

 ### isResultAvailable

 return {Boolean} - true if query result is available